wee-slack/wee-slack/README.md

-Alternatively, you can click the "Request token" button at the [Slack legacy token page](https://api.slack.com/custom-integrations/legacy-tokens), and paste it directly into your settings:
+Alternatively, you can click the "Request token" button at the [Slack legacy token page](https://api.slack.com/custom-integrations/legacy-tokens), and use that instead of following the procedure above:

 ```
-/set plugins.var.python.slack.slack_api_token [YOUR_SLACK_TOKEN]
+/slack register <YOUR_SLACK_TOKEN>
 ```

-If you don't want to store your API token in plaintext you can use the secure features of weechat:
+The tokens you add will be stored in the option `plugins.var.python.slack.slack_api_token`.
+If you don't want to store your API token in plaintext you can use the secure features of WeeChat:

 ```
 /secure passphrase this is a super secret password
-/secure set slack_token [YOUR_SLACK_TOKEN]
+/secure set slack_token <YOUR_SLACK_TOKEN>
 /set plugins.var.python.slack.slack_api_token ${sec.data.slack_token}
 ```

 #### Optional: Connecting to multiple teams

 You can run the register command multiple times to connect to multiple teams.
-If you set the token yourself, you can use the above command with multiple tokens separated by commas.
+If you set the token option yourself, you should separate the tokens with commas.

 ```
-/set plugins.var.python.slack.slack_api_token [token1],[token2],[token3]
+/set plugins.var.python.slack.slack_api_token <token1>,<token2>,<token3>
 ```

 Commands and options